lrq3000/pyFileFixity/README.rst

    RAID5, it is enough to have 2 silent errors on two disks on the same bit for the bit to be unrecoverable).
 That's why a limit of only 1 or 2 disks failures is just not enough.
+-  Finally, it's worth noting that `hard drives do implement ECC codes <https://superuser.com/a/1554342/157556>`__ to be resilient against bad sectors (otherwise we would lose data all the time!), but they only have limited corrective capacity, mainly because the ECC code is short and not configurable.

 On the opposite, ECC can correct n-k disks (or files).
 You can configure n and k however you want, so that for example you can set k = n/2, which